-By the mid-20th century Oldham's time as "Cottonopolis" was over, with the town's last mill closing in 1998.
-Today Oldham is a predominantly residential town, with the ambition to become an expanding centre for further education and the performing arts.
-Now - many of cotton mills and other buildings from the heyday of the cotton industry still survive and have been repurposed as business centres and warehouses, while the old Town Hall has been refurbished to house a cluster of cafes and a cinema; and new public space - Parliament Square has been created alongside, in the place of a former bus station.
+In the 21st Century Oldham has set it's sights on transforming the town into a centre for further education and the performing arts and many of the iconic mills and other buildings from the heyday of the cotton industry still survive they been repurposed as business centres and warehouses, while the old Town Hall has been refurbished as part of a major upgrade to the town centre and now houses a cluster of cafes and an Odeon cinema, complimented by a new public space - Parliament Square - created alongside in the place of a former bus station.